moov-io/paygate/docs/README.md

 Moov Paygate is a RESTful API enabling Automated Clearing House ([ACH](https://en.wikipedia.org/wiki/Automated_Clearing_House)) transactions to be submitted and received without a deep understanding of a full NACHA file specification.

+Sending payments with PayGate currently relies on a "good funds" model where funds are available prior to sending them out in terms of ACH credits.
+This funding model implies that only a subset of payment product flows are supported, but PayGate offers flexibility to support additional payment products.

 ### Table of Contents

 **Running PayGate**